schop-rob/SUMO-ns3-tools/README.md

 # SUMO and NS-3 tools for VANET simulation

 We assume basic unix knowledge.
 There are many hardcoded paths (sadly), it is best to replace them with actual paths before running.
+Code quality was not a priority, neither was reusability.
+This is a collection of scripts that were used to generate data for a research project.

 ## SUMO related files